HazyResearch/fonduer/README.rst

 of a modified version of Snorkel_.

 Note that Fonduer is still *actively under development*, so feedback and contributions are welcome.
-Let us know in the Issues_ section or feel free to submit your contributions as a pull request.
+Submit bugs in the Issues_ section or feel free to submit your contributions as a pull request.
+If you have questions, please use our `Mailing List`_

 Getting Started
 ---------------